Vietnamese Demilitarized Zone: Geography

 Photo taken from the north side of the DMZ at the Route 1 crossing.
 The guard tower on the left is a re-creation and spires seen in the distance through the arch are a new monument.

 The border between North and South Vietnam was 47.3 mi in length and ran from east to west near the middle of present-day Vietnam within Quảng Trị province.
 Beginning in the west at the tripoint with Laos, it ran east in a straight line until reaching the village of Bo Ho Su on the Bến Hải River.
 The line then followed this river as it flowed in a broadly northeastwards direction out to the Gulf of Tonkin.
-Either side of the line was a Demilitarized Zone, forming a buffer of about 4-6 mi in width.
+Either side of the line was a Demilitarized Zone, forming a buffer of about 5 km per side in width.
 Although it was nominally described as being at "the 17th parallel," the border never actually followed that line, only straddling the general area of that line of latitude.